 Sessions enlightened presenters as well as the attendees.

-“I’ve learned that a lot of other people are doing songwriting, and I need to connect with more of them,” said Robin Giebelhausen, an assistant professor in music education at the University of New Mexico and one of the many presenters.
+“I’ve learned that a lot of other people are doing songwriting, and I need to connect with more of them,” said Robin Giebelhausen, an assistant professor in music education at the University of New Mexico who also was one of the conference presenters.

 “I started with just me playing solo while the students played in their groups,” she said.
 “Then, over time, I’ve created my own band, which is made up of former students who’ve come back and help every year with the show.”

-“The more I talk, the less you learn,” Palese told attendees, who paired up to talk about the kinds of musical partnerships they would want to have.
+“The more I talk, the less you learn,” Palese told attendees, who then paired up to talk about the kinds of musical partnerships they’d want.

-The conference wrapped up its last day’s activities in the State Farm Lecture Hall inside MTSU’s Business and Aerospace Building.
+The conference wrapped up in the State Farm Lecture Hall inside MTSU’s Business and Aerospace Building.
 Along with the College of Media Entertainment and School of Music, MTSU campus partners for the event included the Department of Theatre and Dance, Center for Popular Music, Office of the University Provost, Tucker Theatre and the MTSU Experiential Learning Program.

 APME President Gareth Dylan Smith noted in the conference program: